AresSC2/cython-extensions-sc2/README.md

 Note: currently only python 3.11 is supported unless you clone the project and compile it yourself, more versions will be supported in the future.

+To quickly get up and running locally, install with:

+`pip install cython-extensions-sc2`

+But when shipping to ladder, grab `ubuntu-latest_python3.11.zip` from releases in this repo and extract `cython_extensions` directory within the zip to the root of your bot's directory.

 ### Bot developer
 If you already have a `python-sc2`, or `sharpy-sc2` development environment setup,